 GASTRITIS

-Gastritis is an inflammation of the stomach mucosa.
-It can be acute, which occurs suddenly, or chronic, which develops slowly over time.
+Gastritis is an inflammation of the stomach mucosa, it can be acute, which occurs suddenly, or chronic, which develops slowly over time.

 Gastritis can be caused by several factors, including infection, chronic irritation, or immune system disorders.